dask/dask-yarn/docs/source/index.rst

 .. code-block:: console

-    $ conda create -n my-env pandas scikit-learn dask        # Create an environment
+    $ conda create -n my-env dask-yarn scikit-learn          # Create an environment

-    $ pip install git+https://github.com/dask/dask-yarn.git  # Modify environment normally
+    $ conda activate my-env                                  # Activate the environment

-    $ conda-pack -n my-env                                   # Package environment Collecting packages...
+    $ conda-pack                                             # Package environment
+    Collecting packages...
     Packing environment at '/home/username/miniconda/envs/my-env' to 'my-env.tar.gz'
     [########################################] | 100% Completed |  12.2s

-You can now supply the path to ``my-env.tar.gz`` to the ``YarnCluster(environment=...)`` keyword.
+You can now start a cluster with that environment by passing the path to the constructor, e.g. ``YarnCluster(environment='my-env.tar.gz', ...)``.
 You may want to verify that your versions match with the following:

 .. code-block:: python